wearelighthouse/devDependencies/README.md

 ### `package.json`

 Each project will have a [`package.json`](resources/package.json) file, this is what we check-in to `git` to make sure everyone has all the dependencies they need to run the project.
-There is an example [`package.json`](resources/package.json) in this repo that contains all the `devDependencies` that are refered to in this README.md, this can be used as a starting point for new projects.
+There is an example [`package.json`](resources/package.json) in this repo that contains all the `devDependencies` that are referred to in this README.md, this can be used as a starting point for new projects.

 ### Installing Dependencies